 As you continue to challenge yourself, your body and chest grow stronger.
 This is one of the most demanding bodyweight chest workouts.
 It is a vital exercise that utilizes horizontal and vertical movement.
-The moment you complete the first set, you will feel its impact in your chest muscles, signaling an intense moment the moment the body has just been through.
+The moment you complete the first set, you will feel its impact on your chest muscles, signaling an intense moment the moment the body has just been through.

 This is one of the best exercises because it not only works the chest but also challenges lateral stability.
 Before we indulge ourselves in how to go about it, here is a quick pro tip: best results are achieved with the arms fully extended in front of the chest.
-Trying to cheat will only get you less results.
+Trying to cheat will only get you fewer results.
 Maintain honesty throughout, no matter how challenging it may seem.

 How to Perform Side-step chest push-ups

 - This being a body exercise, the only requirement is a flat horizontal surface with sufficient moving space

 - Place your palms on the floor, with the head facing slightly forward.
 (Not directly downwards).
 Ensure that both palms are shoulder apart

 - Extend your legs backward with your feet tucked in the floor

 - Straighten your back as you keep the abs tightened.
 Do not arch the back at any point in the exercise

 - At this juncture, lower your chest until it is separated with floor by just an inch and then push back up to the original body state